SanicTK2/iidxguide/docs/a_bms_intro.md

 * ★ DP Insane - the standard table for high level DP players, ranging from ★1 to ★13.
 Actively maintained.
 * **sl** DP Satellite - like SP Satellite, this is a relatively new table with high quality charts, actively maintained.

-All three are good tables to get for DP players, although the delta table is a bit underwhelming.
+All three are good tables to get for DP players, although the delta table is a bit underwhelming in terms of charting quality.

 ### How do I set up difficulty tables?